ashar-7/SpotifyLyrics-Android/README.md

 # SpotifyLyrics-Android
-Shows lyrics for the current playing track on spotify
+Shows lyrics for the current playing track on spotify.

+Get the latest APK [here](https://github.com/ashar-7/SpotifyLyrics-Android/releases)

 ### Spotify SDK
 The app uses [Spotify App Remote SDK](https://developer.spotify.com/documentation/android/) to subscribe to the player state in the Spotify app in your device.